Ask a college president what all of their students have, and they will invariably respond: “a cell phone.”

-One of the key takeaways from the session was to use SMS text messaging with students in quick, targeted doses.
+One of the key takeaways from the session was to use text messages with students in quick, targeted doses.

 For example, rather than sending a text that says, “The Registration deadline is next week.
 Please go to this link and complete the registration.”
 Instead, consider something much more straightforward, such as “Registration deadline is next week.
 Do you plan to register?
 (Y / N)”

-The benefit of the latter approach is that it enables the student or prospect the opportunity to quickly respond.
+The benefit of the latter approach is that it enables the student or prospect to quickly respond.
 If the ask is greater than that, response rates will be much less.

 And what does the school get with these Y or N responses?
 The school learns who is planning to register and who is not.
 And the school can then develop the appropriate messaging and human interventions to aid the group of students planning to register to get them through the process.